 Top of textured board is quite hard and some shoppers prefer more cushion.

-Available in 4 colors.
-Features a textured surface and durable wooden construction.
-Strong enough to support up to 500 pounds without bending or bowing.
+Textured surface and durable wooden construction to support 500 pounds.
 Platform measures 16.2 inches in diameter.
+Nonslip surface.

 Not adjustable.
 A few reviewers found board too easy to work with after a while.

 Has a 15.75-inch diameter and a grippy surface.
 Durable design supports up to 300 pounds and is suitable for indoor or outdoor use.

 The bottom is slippery and shouldn't be used on wood, vinyl, or tile floors.